Mmaz1988/xle-glueworkbench-interface/README.md

 ![alt text](semantics.png)

 # Authors
 This project is joint work between Mark-Matthias Zymla (University of Konstanz) and Mary Dalrymple and Agnieszka Patejuk (Oxford University).
-The individual files specify the responsible author.
+The grammar glue-basic.lfg is provided by Mary Dalrymple.
+Else, the individual files specify the responsible author.
+The GSWB is currently maintained by Mark-Matthias Zymla.